itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/auto-curseforge.md

     A CurseForge API key is **required** to use this feature.
 Go to their [developer console](https://console.curseforge.com/), generate an API key, and set the environment variable `CF_API_KEY`.

     When entering your API Key in a docker compose file you will need to escape any `$` character with a second `$`.
+Refer to [this compose file reference section](https://docs.docker.com/compose/compose-file/compose-file-v3/#variable-substitution) for more information.

     Example if your key is `$11$22$33aaaaaaaaaaaaaaaaaaaaaaaaaa`:
     ```yaml